lovelysystems/lovely.microblog/docs/docs/frontend_create_post.rst

 ---------

-Within the `sendPost` method a `BlogPost` is created and the textViews's text is assigned as text property.
+Within the `sendPost` method a `BlogPost` is created and the textViews's text is assigned as a text property.
-Then the created object is sent to the `/blogposts` endpoint.
+Then the newly created object is sent to the `/blogposts` endpoint.
 If something goes wrong, the views `showError:` method is used to show an error message, else the controller is dismissed.